kwonus/Quelle/Quelle-AVX.md

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as version 2 of the Clarity HMI specification.
 However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varies so significantly from the baseline specification that a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

+While Quelle-AVX has been bumped to version 2, it is not a radical divergence from version 1.
+Most of the changes centered around macros, control variables, filters, and output directives.
+Search syntax has remained entire intact and in full conformance with version 1 of the spec.
+It turned out that the PEG grammar had too much ambiguity to differentiate some actions from the actual search text.
+To eliminate that ambiguity, new operators were introduced  [We added $ % and || to name a few] .
+This had the further desired effect of reducing the need for clause delimiters.
+The version 2 spec feels more streamlined, more intuitive, and comes with a working revision of the PEG grammar.
+Implicit actions for Macros have been reclassified as *apply* and *utilize* [those verbs replace *save* and *execute*] .
+These new verbs align with the metaphor of labelling.
+As Quelle-AVX is the only current known reference implementation of Quelle, it is likely that Vanilla-Quelle will eventually undergo this same evolution.

 Every attempt has been made to make Quelle consistent with itself.
 Some constructs are in place to make parsing unambiguous, other constructs are biased toward ease of typing (such as limiting keystrokes that require the shift key).
+Of course, other command languages also influence our syntax, to make things more intuitive for a polyglot.
 In all, Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

 ### II.
 Addendum